The European Parliament recognizes Edmundo González as the legitimate president of Venezuela

 The European Parliament has gone further than the Council of the European Union, which at the end of August decided not to recognize Maduro as president but also did not recognize Edmundo González.

-The opposition leader, who allegedly defeated Nicolás Maduro in the presidential elections, left Venezuela and went to Spain, where he was granted political asylum.
+The opposition leader, who was said to have defeated Nicolás Maduro in the presidential elections, left Venezuela and went to Spain, where he was granted political asylum.

-Days later, he stated that he was forced to sign a letter accepting a ruling by the Venezuelan Supreme Court that confirms Maduro's victory.
+Days later, he stated that he was forced to sign a letter accepting a ruling from the Venezuelan Supreme Court that confirms Maduro's victory.

-"I either signed or faced the consequences," he stated in a statement.
+"I either signed it or faced the consequences," he stated in a statement.

-González recounted that the incident occurred at the residence of the Spanish ambassador in Caracas, where Vice President Delcy Rodríguez and her brother, Jorge Rodríguez, President of the National Assembly, presented a letter that he was supposed to sign.
+González reported that the incident took place at the residence of the Spanish ambassador in Caracas, where Vice President Delcy Rodríguez and her brother, Jorge Rodríguez, President of the National Assembly, presented a letter that needed to be signed.

-"There were hours of intense coercion, blackmail, and pressure," added the opposition member, who at that moment thought it would be more useful to be free than imprisoned.
+"They endured long hours of coercion, blackmail, and pressure," added the opposition member, who at that moment thought he would be more useful as a free person than as a prisoner.

 COMMENT